shaleen-wonder-ent/user-guides/HSM_Implementation_Steps.md

 # Capture the kid
 KID=$(az keyvault key show --hsm-name "$HSM_NAME" -n canary-replication-test --query key.kid -o tsv)

-# 2. From a jump VM in the DR app spoke (snet-app in vnet-org-app-dr) — DNS there resolves
+# 2. From a jump VM in your existing DR app spoke — DNS there resolves
 #    org-hsm-prod.privatelink.managedhsm.azure.net to the DR PE (10.22.1.4)
 az keyvault key show --hsm-name "$HSM_NAME" -n canary-replication-test --query key.kid -o tsv
 # Expect: same kid value — but allow up to ~6 minutes for the DR pool to converge (see 6.4)